eric-tang40/geometry_dash/README.md

 ### Class period: 5th

 ---
+Ideas:
+- Take a snapshot of yourself, and you become the png image on the block
 ## Project Description
 Provide a hihg-level description of your project.
 Include explanatory links if you think they will be helpful.